-You may either combine all of your images into a single PDF file or upload each image in a separate file.
-Image size should be consistent; 1024 x 768 pixels is suggested.
+You may either combine all of your images into a single PDF file or upload each image in a separate jpeg file.
+Image size should be consistent; medium to high resolution is recommended (e.g., 300 dpi).
 Do not submit PowerPoint or Word documents.